devChuk/HackCODEDAY_NY/README.md

 Pool
 =============
-A pool game in Java, for the May 24-25 CodeDay NY hackathon.
+A Java pool game, for the May 24-25 CodeDay NY hackathon.

+By Brian Chuk, Ida Huang, and Patrick Tsai